Speed-up Quantum Perceptron via Shortcuts to Adiabaticity: Results

-\textit{Time-optimal solution.- } Now we study the operation time $t_f$ required by different methods to build a quantum perceptron.
-In particular, for our previously explained IE method, the minimum of $C$ occurs at $t_f = 0.2$ while, for FAQUAD~\cite{quantum-perceptron}, this is at $t_f=0.3$, see Fig. \ref{C-tf-P-field}(a).
-This reduction of the operation time can be further improved since IE method allows to approach the time-optimal solution by introducing more degrees of freedom in the ansatz of $\theta$ \cite{davidpra}, leading to faster quantum perceptrons.
-For example, now we choose $\theta = \sum_{i=0}^5 a_i t^i $ (i.e. a solution with two additional parameters, namely $a_4$ and $a_5$).
-With this new ansatz the value of $C$ can be further minimized, see Fig. \ref{C-tf-P-field}(a) (dotted-black curve) where we get a speed up of $2$ with respect to FAQUAD methods.
-For the numerical simulations presented in Fig. \ref{C-tf-P-field} (a), the choice of $\theta = \sum_{i=0}^5 a_i t^i $, with $a_2 = -50$ and $a_3 =-3980$, leads to the minimum operation time $t_f^{\textrm{min}} = 0.15$ corresponding to $C=0.0087$ whereas $C=0.41$ for a FAQUAD driving at this time, for more details see Supplemental Material~\cite{supple-material}.
-Moreover, we find that the IE method is robust with respect to variations on the operation time $t_f$.
-This is, once the minimal value of $C$ is reached for solid-blue and dotted-black curves in Fig. \ref{C-tf-P-field}(a) (these are the cases found with IE methods) $C$ does not show any appreciable oscillation for $t>t_f^{\textrm{min}}$.
-Note that this is in contrast with the FAQUAD driving where the dashed-red curve shows an oscillatory behavior of $C$, indicating that only at some specific $t_f$ the sigmoid transfer function can be constructed.
+As the activation function $P(x_j / \Omega_f)$ connects $0$ and $1$ at $-x^{\textrm{max}}$ and $x^{\textrm{max}}$, we set $C<0.01$ as the criteria of successful construction of a quantum perceptron.
+In Fig. \ref{C-tf-P-field}(a), we illustrate the dependence of $C$ value on $t_f$ by using the polynomial ansatz $\theta = \sum_{i=0}^N a_i t^i $ with $N=3$ and $N=5$ of IE as well as FAQUAD~\cite{quantum-perceptron}.
+When $N=3$, the smallest $t_f$, such that $C < 0.01$ is satisfied, is $0.2$, while employing techniques based on FAQUAD, this is at $t_f=0.3$.
+The further reduction of the smallest $t_f$, such that $C < 0.01$ is satisfied, can be improved since IE method allows to approach the quasi-optimal-time solution by introducing more degrees of freedom in the ansatz of $\theta$ \cite{davidpra}, leading to faster quantum perceptrons.
+With $N = 5$ (i.e. a solution with two additional parameters, namely $a_4$ and $a_5$), see Fig. \ref{C-tf-P-field}(a) (dotted-black curve) we get a speed up of $2$ with respect to FAQUAD method, leading to the minimal operation time $t_f^{\textrm{min}} = 0.15$.
+The values of the transfer function at $-x^{\textrm{max}}$ and $x^{\textrm{max}}$ and $C$ value with the application of IE strategies in polynomial, trigonometric and exponential functions as well as FAQUAD can be seen in Supplementary Information, showing that high-order polynomial ansatz can give a quasi-optimal-time solution.

+Moreover, we find that the IE method is robust with respect to timing errors, i.e. variations on the operation time $t_f$.
+More specifically, once the minimal value of $C$ is reached for solid-blue in Fig.~\ref{C-tf-P-field}(a), $C$ does not show any appreciable oscillation for $t>t_f^{\textrm{min}}$.
+Conversely, the FAQUAD driving leads to the dashed-red curve in Fig.~\ref{C-tf-P-field}(a) that shows an oscillatory behavior of $C$, indicating that only at some specific $t_f$ the sigmoid transfer function can be constructed.